krishan-d/Collection_Framework/README.md

 data.

 **List :**
 A list is an ordered collection of objects, where the same object may well appear more than once.
-For
-example: [1, 7, 1, 3, 1, 1, 1, 5].
+<br />For example: [1, 7, 1, 3, 1, 1, 1, 5].
 It makes sense to talk about the "third element" in a list.
-You can add an element
-anywhere in the list, change an element anywhere in the list, or remove an element from any position in the list.
+<br />You can add an element anywhere in the list, change an element anywhere in the list, or remove an element from any position in the list.

 **Queue :**
 A queue is also ordered, but you'll only ever touch elements at one end.
-All elements get inserted at the "end" and removed from the "beginning" (or head) of the queue.
-You can find out how many elements are in the queue, but you can't find out what, say, the "third" element is.
+<br />All elements get inserted at the "end" and removed from the "beginning" (or head) of the queue.
+<br />You can find out how many elements are in the queue, but you can't find out what, say, the "third" element is.
 You'll see it when you get there.

 **Set :**
 A set is not ordered and cannot contain duplicates.
-Any given object either is or isn't in the set. {7, 5, 3, 1} is the exact same set as {1, 7, 3, 5}.
-You again can't ask for the "third" element or even the "first" element, since they are not in any particular order.
-You can add or remove elements, and you can find out if a certain element exists.
+<br />Any given object either is or isn't in the set. {7, 5, 3, 1} is the exact same set as {1, 7, 3, 5}.
+<br />You again can't ask for the "third" element or even the "first" element, since they are not in any particular order.
+<br />You can add or remove elements, and you can find out if a certain element exists.

 <table class="alt">
 <tbody>